- Premium features included

 This confused me at first because there are two different systems.
 In the main Email & Digital Marketing area, you get Custom Landing Pages for promotions (which can use your own domain) and Sign-up Landing Pages for growing your list.
 Then there’s this whole other world in the Lead Gen & CRM section where you can build multi-page funnels using their website builder capabilities.

-Quick tip I learned the hard way: if you’re selling digital products through their Shoppable Landing Pages, you have to manually mark orders as completed before delivering anything.
+Quick tip: if you’re selling digital products through their Shoppable Landing Pages, you have to manually mark orders as completed before delivering anything.
 Miss that step and things get messy fast.
 Pick your landing page type based on what you’re trying to do—simple sign-ups don’t need the complex funnel builder.

 The “action blocks” are pretty clever.
 RSVPs get you quick yes/no responses right in the email (though it’s just for basic headcounts).
 The Feedback block handles ratings and polls with a thank-you page after.
 There’s a Donation block for nonprofits too.